Bosticardo-Andrea/Microbit-Project/README.md

 * [Contributor](#Contributor)

 ## installation:
-To be able to view it is enough to have the notepad, better [Visual Studio Code](https://code.visualstudio.com/Download).
+* To be able to view it is enough to have the notepad, better [Visual Studio Code](https://code.visualstudio.com/Download).
+* to run the program and play [python 3.10](https://www.python.org/)

 ## setup:
 - Computer